jkbz64/Zadymka/README.md

 **Work in progress**

 Zadymka aims to be an 2D game framework.
-It uses SFML for rendering/input, Lua for scripting and has in-built simple ECS system.
+It uses SFML for rendering/input, Lua for scripting and has in-built simple ECS system and fixed timestep loop.

 TODO more info.